-CBD (cannabidiol) is a phytocannabinoid found in cannabis along with 113 other cannabinoids.
+CBD (cannaabidiol) is a phytocannabinoid found in cannabis along with 113 other cannabinoids.

 When people say that CBD is everywhere, they mean it.
-CBD can be found in consumer products like cosmetics, drinks, even food.
+You can find CBD in consumer products like cosmetics, drinks, even food.
 Other uses for CBD oil include relief for countless medical conditions, like migraines, autism, mental disorders, and MS, to name but a few.

-Another factor that contributes to the popularity of CBD is the fact that, unlike THC, it is non-psychoactive.
-Meaning, there is no such thing as a CBD high (even though it does feel different).
+Another factor that contributes to the popularity of CBD is the fact that, unlike THC, CBD is non-psychoactive.
+Meaning there is no such thing as a CBD high (even though it does feel different).

 How Can CBD Oil Interact with Medications?

 Moreover, some serious complications can occur in some cases of drug interactions with cannabis, like bleeding and hemorrhages, and even respiratory system issues.

 Other substances like watercress and St. John’s Wort might produce a similar effect when combined with certain drugs.